IftekharulHaque/IftekharulHaque/README.md

 I'm an **Associate Software Engineer at Orbitax** where I work with **Angular** and **.NET** to build web apps that are clean, efficient, and a joy to use.

+Currently I am building the AI tool XatBot to change the global tax world.

 I'm also super passionate about **AI** 🤖 — whether it's building smart tools or just exploring the wild world of machine intelligence, I love diving into it all.

 Always learning, always building — and always happy to connect with fellow devs! 💬✨